 Circles represent companies with an area proportional to the number of different politicians that passed through that company during 1975-2013.
 That way, bigger circles represent companies with more politicians.

 Politicians are simulated as living organisms, having a set of companies to visit, encircling them for an amount of time proportional to the duration of their specific positions at the company.
 The color of each politician is based on its latest political party affiliation, such as socialists, social-democrats and conservatives.
 In cases where the political affiliation could not be defined, politicians are left gray.

 The anatomy of a politician is related the number of unique companies that he has to visit, as shown by the following image.

-In addition to visualize every relation in this ecosystem simultaneously, it is also possible to explore traffic universes of first order.
+In addition to visualize every relation in this ecosystem simultaneously, it is also possible to explore more specific views.